cortex-lab/phy/docs/customization.md

 ### TemplateController

 This is the main object, that holds together the model (access to the data), the views, and the manual clustering logic.
+It defines a method to create and display the GUI.

 ### TemplateModel